 The bottom line

-The Apple Card doesn’t come onto the market until this summer, so only time will tell on how it will be received.
+The Apple Card opened to public application (within the U.S.) in August 2019, so only time will tell on how it will be received.
 Apple fans are sure to love its integration into the iPhone and how simple it is to earn and spend Daily Cash.
 And the titanium card, which fits the sleek Apple aesthetic, is sure to be a coveted design.

 But if you’re not an Apple user, you’ll miss out on the most important benefits — higher Daily Cash when using Apple Pay via the Wallet app, the spending and interest trackers, and the iPhone integration.
 There are other cards on the market that offer higher rewards — and a sign-up bonus — in popular spending categories including travel, dining, gas and groceries.
-None of these are covered directly with the Apple Card, although higher points could be available if paid for via Apple Pay.
+It remains to be seen if the Apple Card will expand to include more merchants in these categories.

-Although not as flashy as the Apple Card, the no-fee Citi® Double Cash Card – 18 month BT offer, Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card have their own pros and cons.
+Although not as flashy as the Apple Card, the no-fee Citi® Double Cash Card – 18 month BT offer, Citi Simplicity® Card and the Uber Visa Card have their own pros and cons.

 The Citi® Double Cash Card – 18 month BT offer offers simple rewards for earning and paying on the card, redemption for cash or a statement and a generous intro balance transfer APR.
 And it comes with a few purchase perks.
 But pay your card on time to avoid a higher penalty APR.

-The Citi Simplicity® Card - No Late Fees Ever has one of the longest intro balance transfer APRs on the market, although you won’t receive a sign-up bonus or rewards.
+The Citi Simplicity® Card has one of the longest intro balance transfer APRs on the market, although you won’t receive a sign-up bonus or rewards.
 The Uber Visa Card comes closest to the Daily Cash offered by the Apple Card, but in more popular spending categories.

 Which card you choose is based on what’s most important to you.
 If you have an iPhone, spend regularly on Apple products, like receiving Daily Cash, love the spending tracking and tech features, use Apple Pay and don’t mind receiving less-than-average cash back, then the Apple Card is worth considering.